Tushar69k/DBMS_Intenals/README.md

-Sure!
-Let’s break down **file attributes in Unix** in very simple and clear language:

----

 ## What are File Attributes?
 In Unix (and Linux), **file attributes** are special properties or settings that control how files behave.
 They tell the system and users **what can be done** with the file — like who can read it, who can write to it, and who can execute (run) it.